Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    <img class="myImg" src="images/maveninstallerconfig.png" alt="Maven Installer"/>

 1. Select the **Back to Dashboard** button to return to the home page.
+We are done with the setup.
+Let's go and create a new CI job.

 ### Creating a new build job in Jenkins

-1. We are done with the setup.
-Let's go and create a new CI Jib.
-From the Jenkins home page, click  the **New Item** link.
+1. From the Jenkins home page, click  the **New Item** link.
 Provide a name for the build definition, select **Maven project** and click **OK**.

     <img class="myImg" src="images/newbuilddef.png" alt="New Build Definition"/>